 Students providing documentation of their enrollment as a graduate student may purchase a Graduate Student (GS) parking permit from the Office of Parking Services, 1501 Pendleton Street, Columbia, SC 29208.
 This office is in the parking garage at the corner of Pendleton and Pickens Street.
-GS permits are valid at any time in "Resident Student", "Student", and "Any Decal Parking" lots.
+GS permits are valid at any time in "Resident Student", Commuting Student", and "Any Decal Parking" lots.
+In addition, GS permits are valid in various Faculty/Staff lots.
 For more information, contact the Office of Parking Services, (803) 777-5160.